Stronghold Archæological Heritage Park

 Public transport: buses: 187 (Korty tenisowe), 122 (Plac Kusocińskiego)

 The Stronghold in Sopot is remnant of an early-medevial hill-fort.
 On the top of the conserved ground structure a contemporary reconstruction of medieval housing and fortification has been erected.
-At the foot of the fortified hill an exhibition building was opened to public in the 2013.
+An exhibition building was opened to public at the foot of the fortified hill in the 2013.
 Free parking area for coaches is available along a nearby street.